winzadesigner/FlashVSR/README.md

 pip install ninja
 python setup.py install
 ```
+> **⚠️ Note:**
+> * The Block-Sparse Attention build process can be memory-intensive, especially when compiling in parallel with multiple `ninja` jobs.
+  It is recommended to keep sufficient memory available during compilation to avoid OOM errors.
+  Once the build is complete, runtime memory usage is stable and not an issue.
+> * The Block-Sparse Attention backend currently achieves ideal acceleration only on NVIDIA A100 or A800 GPUs (Ampere architecture).
+On H100/H800 (Hopper) GPUs, due to differences in hardware scheduling and sparse kernel behavior, the > expected speedup may not be realized, and in some cases performance can even be slower than dense attention.

-**⚠️ Note:** The Block-Sparse Attention backend currently achieves ideal acceleration only on NVIDIA A100 or A800 GPUs (Ampere architecture).
+The Block-Sparse Attention backend currently achieves ideal acceleration only on NVIDIA A100 or A800 GPUs (Ampere architecture).
 On H100/H800 (Hopper) GPUs, due to differences in hardware scheduling and sparse kernel behavior, the expected speedup may not be realized, and in some cases performance can even be slower than dense attention.

 #### 4️⃣ Download Model Weights from Hugging Face